US Auto Workers Union President Stepping Down Amid Corruption Probe - UrduPoint

 US Auto Workers Union President Stepping Down Amid Corruption Probe

-The President of the United Auto Workers (UAW) Gary Jones will be leaving his post November 3 amid an ongoing federal corruption investigation, a statement published Saturday on the union's website said
+WASHINGTON (UrduPoint News / Sputnik - 03rd November, 2019) The President of the United Auto Workers (UAW) Gary Jones will be leaving his post November 3 amid an ongoing federal corruption investigation, a statement published Saturday on the union's website said.

 "UAW President Gary Jones has asked for a leave of absence, following a vote of the Executive board.
 It will be effective Sunday, Nov.
 3rd," the statement read, adding that Vice President Rory Gamble will take his place as acting president.